purdue-cs193-fall-2019/homework-1-hdantam/index.md

 My favorite things include:
 - The ability to learn from other CS majors about how they are going about completing their majors
+- The class gives us tools that we may eventually use in CS - it should prepare us well for the future
 - The class isn't hard, but it is very helpful!

 ## Welcome to GitHub Pages